ajbraus/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 Great, now let's go back to `posts-index.handlebars` and make it look good!

-> [action]
-> To start, we'll put the list of posts into the middle 8 columns of the grid.
+To start, we'll put the list of posts into the middle 8 columns of the grid.
->

 ```html
 <div class="row">
   <div class="col-sm-8 col-sm-offset-2">